 Demand in medical billing and coding is at an all-time high, and with good reason: The medical industry is currently seeing explosive growth.
-This is related not only to the increased health care needs of the aging Baby Boomer generation but, also, increased compliance concerns related to the Affordable Care Act and other health care legislation.
+This is related not only to the increased health care needs of the aging Baby Boomer generation but also increased compliance concerns related to the Affordable Care Act and other health care legislation.

-According to data from the United States Bureau of Labor Statistics, most medical billers and coders work in hospitals or physician offices.
+According to data from the Bureau of Labor Statistics, most medical billers and coders work in hospitals or physician offices.
 While many maintain traditional 9-to-5 schedules, those employed by hospitals may sometimes be asked to take on evening or overnight shifts.

 Today's nursing homes and assisted living facilities provide residents with easy access to onsite medical professionals who handle a variety of day-to-day health care needs.
 Medical billers and coders in this niche must understand procedures related to both routine visits and ancillary services.
-Additional complications may come about due to Medicare, long-term care insurance, or lifecare agreements.
+Additional billing and coding complications may come about due to Medicare, long-term care insurance, or lifecare agreements.

 In addition to working in nursing homes, medical billers and coders with an interest in geriatric services may also secure employment for home health agencies or hospice centers.
-Many are surprised by the extent to which difficult emotions enter their day-to-day work—but while such jobs are far from easy, they can also be extremely fulfilling.

-Several insurance companies offer remote opportunities, although employees may occasionally need to travel to headquarters or other locations.
+Several insurance companies offer remote opportunities although employees may occasionally need to travel to headquarters or other locations.
 These positions tend to be highly competitive, but those with medical billing and coding certificates often enjoy a significant edge during the application and interview process.

 Top government agencies and organizations that employ medical billers and coders include:

 Increasingly, experienced medical billers and coders are able to take advantage of remote work opportunities, which can offer a greater degree of flexibility and personal control.
-Often, all that is required for a successful career is a strong internet connection, a healthy dose of motivation, and, of course, a detailed understanding of modern billing and coding procedures.
+Often, all that is required for a remote career is a strong internet connection, a healthy dose of motivation, and, of course, a detailed understanding of modern billing and coding procedures.

 Some remote billers and coders work on a full-time basis for hospitals and clinics, which may require them to train onsite or occasionally stop in for other job necessities.
 Others, however, never set foot inside the facilities they serve.
 They may work for clinical documentation improvement services, insurance companies, or even educational institutions.

-An increasing subset of billers and coders serve as independent contractors, often simultaneously holding down multiple positions.
+An increasing subset of billers and coders serves as independent contractors, often simultaneously holding down multiple positions.
 Remote workers often enjoy the freedom to set their own hours.
 As such, this can be an ideal opportunity for those who desire greater flexibility than a traditional job can provide.